tartley/missile-commander/README.md

 # Refactors

-* Put all scenes into top level 'src' folder?
-* Put each scene into a folder
+* Dependencies.
+Speculative: World should have (or be) a separate node for defining all the values (const and var) that are currently interdependencies, like those between $Mouse and $Ground (in both directions).
+Deps go strictly
+  from: World -> (Playfield, Mouse, Ground, Sky, etc) and World can then facilitate interactions betweeen Platfield and all the others.
 * Abandon the -y transform
 * Delete the useless World node
-  * depends on abandoning the -y transform, because trying it without that was a mess: missiles visible but flying upwards, ground nowhere to be seen. (or, probably an equivalent amount of work: Tidying up the above after removing the World while retaining the -y transform in a Node2D root node)
+  * depends on abandoning the -y transform, because trying it without that was a mess: missiles visible but flying upwards, ground nowhere to be seen.
+    (or, probably an equivalent amount of work: Tidying up the above after removing the World while retaining the -y transform in a Node2D root node)
 * consistent angle representation, remove all the +/-PI/2 offsets.

 # Low priority Features